 In early 2010, Arizona Corporation Commission approved APS solar pilot project in Flagstaff.
-APS installs "utility-owned solar arrays on approximately 200 homes, solar water heaters in about 50 homes, and small-scale, stand-alone wind turbines on approximately six properties in a limited distribution area in northeast Flagstaff" .
+APS expected to install utility-owned solar arrays on approximately 200 homes, solar water heaters in about 50 homes, and small-scale, stand-alone wind turbines on approximately six properties in a limited distribution area in northeast Flagstaff .
 The technologies employed in the APS smart grid project include, for example, intelligent diagnostics, automation technologies, and central distribution information management systems.
-These technologies allow APS to measure and track the effects of weather, equipment failure, customer usage, and other types of operational impacts on the distribution system.
-According to , "the Flagstaff Pilot project will incur capital expenditures of $10.8 million, deployment costs of $3.8 million, and ongoing expenses of $410,000 per year".
+These technologies allowed APS to measure and track the effects of weather, equipment failure, customer usage, and other types of operational impacts on the distribution system.

-According to , Flagstaff Smart Grid Pilot is deployed in 95% of Flagstaff, and portions of Coconino County.
-As of May 2010, APS has:
+According to , Flagstaff Smart Grid Pilot was deployed in 95% of Flagstaff, and portions of Coconino County.
+As of May 2010, APS had:

 - Installed 36,000 Automated Metering Infrastructure (AMI) meters by Aug 2009.

 - Automated 15 distribution feeders out of 4 Flagstaff substations.